Free home visits

 Why did we pick these Starkey invisible hearing aids?
 The Starkey Signature Series 24 Invisible in the Canal (IIC) hearing aid utilises a size 10 disposable battery and stands out as one of the tiniest custom-made invisible hearing aids currently available.

-As well as sticking to some proven technology features that have shown success with hearing aid wearers, they've also included some new ones since Evolv AI.
+Along with sticking to some proven technology features that have shown success with hearing aid wearers, they've also included some new ones since Evolv AI.
 For example, the processing chip update brings improvements in speed and capacity - loaded with five times more computational memory and ten times the amount of non-volatile memory.

 Pros of this invisible hearing aid